This medicine contains macrogol (polyethylene glycol), a type of medicine known as an osmotic laxative.

 Preclinical studies provide evidence that macrogol does not have a significant systemic toxicity potential, based on conventional studies of pharmacology, repeated dose toxicity, and genotoxicity.

-Indirect embryo-fetal effects are seen, including reduced fetal and placental weight, reduced fetal viability, increased hyperflexion of the extremities in ducks, as well as abortions.
+Indirect embryo-fetal effects are seen, including reduced fetal and placental weight, decreased fetal viability, increased hyperflexion of the extremities in ducks, and abortions.

-In the same rabbit, at a toxic dose for the mother that was 3.3 x the maximum recommended dose in humans, for the treatment of chronic constipation, and 1.3 x for fecal impaction.
+In the same rabbit, a toxic dose for the mother was 3.3 x the maximum recommended dose in humans to treat chronic constipation and 1.3 x for fecal impaction.

 There are a few different forms of Movicol that you can buy without a prescription at pharmacies or that your doctor can prescribe:

-Movicol sachets / sachets and Movicol medium sachets / sachets contain powder that is mixed with water to make a drink.
-They come in plain, chocolate and lemon and lime flavors.
+Movicol sachets/sachets and Movicol medium sachets/sachets contain a powder mixed with water to make a drink.
+They come in plain, chocolate, and lemon and lime flavors.

 Each sachet contains 13.8 grams of Movicol.
 Movicol medium sachets / sachets contain 6.9 g of Movicol.
-Both contain the artificial sweetener acesulfame potassium (E950).
+Both have the artificial sweetener acesulfame potassium (E950).

-Liquid Movicol is an orange-flavored concentrate that is mixed with water to make a drink.
-Movicol ready-to-drink sachets contain liquid that does not need to be diluted: you take the strawberry and banana flavored medicine directly from the sachet / sachet.
+Liquid Movicol is an orange-flavored concentrate mixed with water to make a drink.
+Movicol ready-to-drink sachets contain liquid that does not need to be diluted: you take the strawberry and banana-flavored medicine directly from the sachet/sachet.

 Movicol pediatric sachets are for treating constipation in children under 12 years of age and are only available with a prescription.

-If your child does not drink enough water with Movicol, the medicine will not work properly and your child could become dehydrated.
+If your child does not drink enough water with Movicol, the medicine will not work correctly, and your child could become dehydrated.
 Never give the powder without water.

-You can add fruit squash to the drink if your child doesn’t like the taste.
-The medicine will still work properly.
+If your child doesn’t like the taste, you can add fruit squash to the drink.
+The medicine will still work correctly.

 If they can’t take it all at once, they can take it for about 30 minutes.
 It can be helpful to use a straw.

-If your child needs to take the medicine at school, you can make the mixture at home for your child to take to school.
-You should tell the school that you are doing this.
+If your child needs to take medicine at school, you can make the mixture at home for your child to take to school.
+It would help if you told the school that you are doing this.

 When should the medicine start to work?

-It may take a few hours, or sometimes a day or more, before your child produces a loose stool (diarrhea).
+It may take a few hours or a day or more before your child produces a loose stool (diarrhea).

 This will depend on how severe the constipation is and its cause.
-Your doctor can give you a plan to give you more sachets in one day if the Movicol doesn’t seem to be working at first.
+Your doctor can give you a plan to provide you with more sachets in one day if the Movicol doesn’t seem to be working at first.

 What if my child is sick (vomiting)?

-If your child is sick less than 30 minutes after receiving a dose of Movicol, give the same dose again.
+If your child is sick less than 30 minutes after receiving a dose of Movicol, give the same amount again.

-If your child is sick more than 30 minutes after a dose, you do not need to give him another dose.
+If your child is sick more than 30 minutes after a dose, you do not need to give him another amount.
 Wait at least 4 hours before giving more Movicol.

 What if I forget to give him the Movicol?

 It is unlikely that you will give too much Movicol to your child.
-If you think you have given too much Movicol to your child, contact your doctor.
+Contact your doctor if you think you have given too much Movicol to your child.
 Please have the package with you if you call on the phone.